 - Shrine of The Serene Light – Free admission

-Old Phuket town is a small area you can walk around in under an hour, but definitely take it slow and you might just find all the details and hidden gems.
-I recommend walking down Thalang Road, Phangnga Road and Soi Romanee for a beautiful photo walk opportunity.
-It matches up to the vibe you can find in Penang.
+Old Phuket town is a small area you can walk around in about an hour, but definitely take it slow and you might just find all the details and hidden gems.
+I recommend walking down Thalang Road, Phangnga Road, and Soi Romanee for a beautiful photo walk opportunity.
+It matches up to the vibe you can find in Singapore and Penang.

 Here are my favorite restaurants in Old Phuket Town:

-- China Inn – The name is misleading, but this is actually a restaurant, not a hotel!
+- China Inn – The name is misleading, because this is actually a restaurant, not a hotel!
 You must try the Braised Pork with Chinese Spices.
 Their Masaman Curry was also amazing!

-- Chicken Rice Street Stall – This unassuming street food stall pops up on the corner of Yaowarat Road and Phang Nga Road every afternoon around 4-5pm and runs late at night past 9 pm.
+- Four Praya Chicken Rice Street Food – This unassuming street food stall pops up on the corner of Yaowarat Road and Phang Nga Road every afternoon around 4-5 pm and runs late at night past 9 pm.
 For 60 Baht, you can choose to get pork roast rice, chicken rice, crispy pork rice, or a mix of all three.
 It’s similar to the roast meat and Hainanese chicken rice dish you can get in Singapore, but the broth is spiced with a unique Thai touch – a hint of lemongrass flavor!